surister/cratedb-guide/docs/domain/analytics/index.md

 (analytics)=
 # Raw-Data Analytics

-**CrateDB provides real-time analytics on raw data stored for the long-term**
+**CrateDB provides real-time analytics on raw data stored for the long term**

 In all domains of real-time analytics where you absolutely must have access to all the records, and can't live with any down-sampled variants, because records are